djalbat/yapp/README.md

 rootDiv.mount(yapp);
 ```
+The code to render styles has been left out for brevity, but bear in mind that it always need to be included regardless of where you mount Yapp.

 Yapp takes some additional parameters, namely `language`, `Plugin` and `options`.
 These can be passed as arguments to the `fromContent(...)` factory method or as attributes in the JSX.
-You can leave intermediate arguments as falsey when passing the latter arguments to the `fromContent(...)` method.
+Intermediate arguments can be left as falsey when passing the latter arguments to the `fromContent(...)` method.
 For example:

 ```
 const language = "json",